pdstevenson/pdstevenson.github.io/_publications/publications.md

 A ✅ following a link indicates freely-available content.
 Links followed by ❌ are to subscription journal versions or other paid content.
 For articles where I do not provide a link to a free version, you may still find the article on institutional repositories.
 Using Google Scholar often finds such versions.

+**132.** "*Mean-field Simulations of Es-254 + Ca-48 Heavy-Ion Reactions*", Paul D Stevenson, in preparation for Frontiers in Physics Research Topic

+**131.** "*Isoscalar Monopole Strength in <sup>100</sup>Mo:  An Indicator of Static Triaxial Deformation in the Ground State*", Yue Shi (石跃) and P. D. Stevenson, in preparation

-**130.** "*An assessment of neutron resonance data for mid-mass isotopes*", James Benstead, Will McClymont, and Paul Stevenson, in preparation
+**130.** "*An assessment of neutron resonance data for mid-mass isotopes*", James Benstead, Will McClymont, and Paul Stevenson, in preparation for Nuclear Data 2022 Conference Proceedings

 **129.** "*Quadrupole and octupole strengths in the semi-magic nucleus <sup>206</sup>Hg<sub>126</sub>*", L. Morrison, K. Hadyńska-Klęk, Zs.
 Podolyák, L.P.
 Gaffney, M. Zielińska, B. A. Brown, H. Grawe, P. D. Stevenson, T. Berry, A. Boukhari, M. Brunet, R. Canavan, R. Catherall, S.J.
 Colosimo, J. Cubiss, H. De Witte, D.T.
 Doherty, Ch.
 Fransen, E. Giannopoulos, M. Górska, H. Hess, T. Kröll, N. Lalović, B. Marsh, Y. Martinez Palenzuela, G. O'Neill, J. Pakarinen, J.P.
 Ramos, P. Reiter, J.A.
 Rodriguez, D. Rosiak, S. Rothe, M. Rudigier, M. Siciliano, E.C.
 Simpson, P. Spagnoletti, S. Thiel, N. Warr, F. Wenander, and R. Zidarova, in preparation